isetareh/cpp-project/README.md

 The vector that made by double pointer is working faster than the other one.

 # part2:
-# Geometric and Physical Calculation Libraries
+# Geometric and Physical Calculation Headers

-This repository contains three C++ libraries designed for geometric and physical calculations: `poly`, `shape`, and `device`.
-These libraries facilitate creating geometric shapes, calculating their properties, and computing physical characteristics based on those shapes.
+This repository contains three C++ header files designed for geometric and physical calculations: `poly.h`, `shape.h`, and `device.h`.
+These headers provide functionalities to create geometric shapes, calculate their properties, and compute physical characteristics based on those shapes.

-## Libraries Overview
+## Headers Overview

-### `poly` Library
+### `poly.h`

-The `poly` library handles 2D polygonal shapes.
-It allows you to create polygons based on the number of sides and the distance from the center (e.g., the radius for regular polygons).
+The `poly.h` header file contains definitions and functions for creating and managing 2D polygonal shapes.

 #### Key Functions